HaydenI/RandomItems/Zendesk Support/Skipped Tickets - Microsoft Flow/README.md

-# Automated Email On Skipped Tickets Using Microsoft Flow (Power Automate)
+# Automated Email On Skipped Tickets Using Power Automate
 ***
 Zendesk does not offer a built-in way to view skipped tickets for Agents.
 Only Admins can view them.
 I have created a way that uses Microsoft Flow.
 In summary, it queries who is assigned the Guided View role, then for each user it reads the skips from the previous 7 days, creates an array from them, then fires off an email with the HTML table embedded.